MooseGames/encodex/README.md

 # En-Codex

-An en- and decoder for Base64 data encoding as defined in RFC 4648.
+A command line tool for decoding and encoding of data from and to Base64, Base32 (todo) and Base16 (todo) encodings as defined in RFC 4648.
 For information about how to use this program please use `cargo doc` from within your project folder.

 ---
 ###### License